kjell/mcn-2020-git-haiku/index.md

-Oh, tranquility!
+In the twilight rain
-he starts to grind the rice,
+Is also changed to another
-Of warriors’ dreams.
+It’s the Doll’s Festival.